katugtug/katugtug.github.io/4e/gm/session7.md

     - Spirits can come out of him and fight for him, spectres and worse, similar to spiritual weapon.
 They will fight for him.
 He can root people with entanging vines.

+## Recap
+Retelling for next week when we all forget where we were:

+- The party buys supplies at Hope's End.
+- The party meets with Iviss Blimth, elder gnome warrior, who waits in Hopes End for a companion to show up.
+In the mean time, she works as an enchanter for those who need her craft.
+- There's a great storm, hundreds of lightning strikes in the Coyopa forest.
+- The party talks to a man with a terrible snake bite, a hunter named Maribel.
+Maribel has his poison cured by Ramsas, with help from Davos.
+He tells a tale of a non-venomous snake biting him and poisoning him near Arrow Lake.
+That's weird...
+XP++.
+- Davos talks to some of the escaped slaves; they were attacked by giant robed men on the way to Hope's End.
+They captured them and hauled them off.
+- The party sets off towards Coyopa, fights some forest goblins.
+(XP++)
+- The party meets Oronos, Keeper of the Chiche.
+He is looking for hosts for the spirits of chiche warriors slain by the vampires, so that he might get his people vengeance. (the party learns new info without murdering anyone XP++)
+    - One of the warriors is Talukek, 7th of his name.
+- He gives them a ritual to contact him if needed.
+- He tells the Eladrin to go see the site where the Orb of Summer was kept, that he says has been defiled by the Priest, the guardian slain, the orb stolen.
+- Ix Chel finds a scale.
+- Lucan knows of Viridius the Guardian of the Letarch's Key, aka the Orb of Summer.
+Known in the Feywild legend as a green dragon from ages ago.
+- The party makes their way to the site and finds it broken open, but now inhabited by a number of unruly goblins.
+It smells awful.
+They prepare to fight.